India’s First Sustainable Tourism Destination - Skyview By Empyrean Patnitop

 Skyview By Empyrean is honoured to be certified as India’s first Sustainable Tourism Destination by The Responsible Tourism Society of India, the national body of Responsible Tourism that promotes and ensures environmentally responsible and sustainable tourist practices in India.
 It was also conferred as ‘Champion’ – a status which is accorded for a score of 90 plus for following sustainable eco-friendly

-tourism practices.Also Read - Petrol, Diesel Price Hikes Likely To Resume Next Week In India: Report
+tourism practices.Also Read - From App Powered Car Rentals To Virtual Queues - 6 Travel Technological Evolutions Of 2022

 The Sustainable Tourism Destination certification is only provided to those who have met the Sustainable Tourism Criteria for Travel Destinations established by India.
 This implies that Skyview by Empyrean complies with the RTSOI’s Sustainable & Responsible Tourism parameters, which cover Management, Socioeconomic, Cultural, and Environmental sustainability.
 These parameters were established as a standard by the Ministry of Tourism, Government of India (GoI).
-Also Read - 5 Affordable And Pocket-Friendly International Travel Destinations For Indians in 2022 - Get, Set, Go Now!
+Also Read - Video: Huge Rock Slides Downhill as Landslide Blocks Srinagar-Jammu National Highway

-Skyview by Empyrean Patnitop, UT J&K is the first of its kind holistic lifestyle and leisure destination in the Himalayas, where visitors can experience a gondola ride, an array of F&B offerings, luxury stays, shopping as well as a host of soft adventure activities, many introduced for the first time in India, such as magic carpet, an all-season dry tubing sled, and Asia’s longest zigzag zipline at 580 metres; and curated biking excursions, hiking and supervised trek Also Read - Kedarnath Temple Opens From May 6 - All About Its Legend, History And Significance
+Skyview by Empyrean Patnitop, UT J&K is the first of its kind holistic lifestyle and leisure destination in the Himalayas, where visitors can experience a gondola ride, an array of F&B offerings, luxury stays, shopping as well as a host of soft adventure activities, many introduced for the first time in India, such as magic carpet, an all-season dry tubing sled, and Asia’s longest zigzag zipline at 580 metres; and curated biking excursions, hiking and supervised trek Also Read - India Abstains In Another UN Vote On Ukraine, Calls For Safe Passage Of Stranded Citizens

 Located just a 90-minute drive from the Mata Vaishno Devi Shrine in Katra, this ‘One Destination Endless Experiences’ getaway, spread over 22 acres, commenced operations three years ago with the successful launch of the Skyview Gondola as the Gateway to Patnitop and India’s highest international class sustainable ropeway, which brought the quaint hill-resort of Patnitop back into the reckoning.